-BiographyPeter Cusack is a field recordist, musician and researcher with a special interest in the acoustic environment.
+BiographyPeter Cusack is a field recordist, musician, sound artist and researcher with a long interest in the sonic environment and how sound can used to explore wider environmental questions.
 He is a member of CRiSAP (Creative Research into Sound Art Practice) at London College of Communication, University of the Arts London.

-In 1998 he initiated the long-running 'Favourite Sounds Project', to discover how people interact with everyday sound in the places where they live, carried out initially in London and subsequently in Beijing, Birmingham, Manchester, Prague and Berlin.
-His project ‘Sounds From Dangerous Places’ (described as sonic journalism) investigates the soundscapes of sites of major environmental damage such as the Caspian oil fields and the Chernobyl exclusion zone.
+In 1998 he initiated the long-running 'Favourite Sounds Project', to discover how people interact with the everyday sounds of the places where they live.
+It was carried out first in London and subsequently in Beijing, Birmingham, Manchester, Prague, Taranto, Hull and Berlin.
+His project ‘Sounds From Dangerous Places’ (described as sonic journalism) investigates soundscapes at places of major environmental damage such as the Caspian oil fields, the Chernobyl exclusion zone, open cast brown coal mines in Germany and the Czech Republic and the Bialowieza Forest in Poland.
+It asks the question, "What can we learn of dangerous places by listening to their sounds?"

 He produced 'Vermilion Sounds' - the environmental sound program - for ResonanceFM Radio, London and, during 2011/12, was DAAD artist-in-residence in Berlin, where he instigated ‘Berlin Sonic Places’ a wide-ranging collaborative project that examines the relationship between urban soundscapes and city development.